Watto13/dotfiles/README.md

 # Watto13's dotfiles

-This is a repository of my .config files so I can have consistancy across my devices.
+This is a repository of my dotfiles so I can have consistancy across my devices and a backup.